-These behaviors are often a direct result of emotional dysregulation — one of the many symptoms of ADHD.
+These behaviors are often a direct result of emotional dysregulation — one of the many emotional manifestations of ADHD.
 Angry ADHDers may act impulsively, violently, or feel out of control.
 And when the anger is intense enough, it can drown out all other thoughts and feelings, even - and especially - voices of reason.

 How to cope with anger

 Here are some anger management tips for you to try out"

 1. Walk away and give yourself space.

 This is the single most important technique I’ve personally found for anger management.
 When I get angry, it can be sudden and all-consuming, and my ADHD brain makes me want to act out.
 An embarrassing bad habit of mine is that I can be mean.
 So now I've learned to just leave the room.
 I don’t want to be mean to my husband, but I also don’t trust myself to be kind when I’m angry.

 Walk away so you don’t say or do something you’ll regret.

 2. Find digital support.

 Check out the anger management module in the inflow app for thorough explanations on the emotional symptoms of ADHD and professional guidance on how to manage it on your own.
 (You don't need a formal ADHD diagnosis to use the app!)